Piotr-cloud/SmartAnonymizationSystem/README.md

 Additionally, during component(new solution) implementation, keep in mind that there are some constraints (on interfaces, classes inheritance and others) that have to be fulfilled, otherwise execution error is raised.

 NOTE: There is nothing against implementing a solution (so-called "Worker") with local frontend and remote backend.

-### Windows
-Tested on version: Windows 11 Home

-The following SW can be run on Windows with WSL version 2 (Windows Subsystem for Linux) support of Ubuntu virtualization.
-To do that, this following instruction might be helpful: [InstallWSL](_README/InstallWSL.md).

-Whenver WSL 2 is installed, and Ubuntu subsystem is available, continue installation with the instruction described in [Ubuntu](#ubuntu) section above.

 ## Uninstall
 To uninstall this project by removing virtual environment, execute the following terminal command after working directory is changed to repository root folder: